Computerdores/portal-escape/README.md

 To do this, it temporarily stop all wg-quick units (to prevent IP collisions) and then makes the same requests a user would trigger when interacting normally with the captive portal.

 Currently supported captive portals:
-- WIFI@DB (should work on trains, not sure about in-station wifi)
+- WIFI@DB (works on trains, not sure about in-station wifi)
 - WIFIonICE (untested, but should work)

 ## Installing